celikgumusdag/SpecFlowExample/README.md

 Description
 ------------
-Simple implementation of Specflow Example Automation by using Selenium with C#
+Simple implementation of Specflow Test Automation by using Selenium with C#

 About
 ------------